Skip to main content

 Updated over a week ago

-A push notification is a message that pops up on a mobile device.
-Push notifications can be sent at any time.
-Users don’t have to be in the app or using their devices to receive them.
+A push notification is a message that appears on a mobile device.
+These notifications can be sent at any time, and users don’t need to have the app open or be actively using their device to receive them.

-Push notifications look like SMS text messages and mobile alerts, but they only reach users who have installed the Traffio app.
+Push notifications resemble SMS text messages and mobile alerts, but they are only received by users who have the Traffio app installed.

-Push notifications are sent to people who have the app installed on one or more of their devices.
-This is automatic, and there is no way to turn push notifications on or off for specific people.
+Push notifications are sent to individuals who have the app installed on one or more of their devices.
+This process is automatic, and there's no option to enable or disable notifications for specific users.

 What if someone uninstalls the app?

 When the app is uninstalled on Android or iOS, Google or Apple are notified of this.
-When Traffio then tries to send a notification to the device that used to have Traffio installed:
+When Traffio attempts to send a notification to the device that previously had the app installed:

-• Traffio will delete the device from our database so that the message doesn't keep trying to send.
+• Traffio will remove the device from our database to prevent the message from continuously trying to send.

-• The request will send to any other devices the user may be logged into.
-If there aren’t any other ones, the message will fall back to the user’s preferred contact method and send them an SMS and/or E-mail instead.
+The notification request will then be sent to any other devices the user may be logged into.
+If no other devices are available, the message will be redirected to the user’s preferred contact method, such as SMS and/or email.

 What if someone is logged into multiple accounts in their app?

-Users can work for multiple companies, which means they will have multiple logins.
-The app supports this just fine and will receive push notifications from each company that uses them.
+Users can work for multiple companies, which means they may have multiple logins.
+The app supports this and the user will receive push notifications from each company they are associated with.

-Tapping on a notification should open the app and switch to the correct company that the message originated from.
+When a notification is tapped on, the app will open and automatically switch to the correct company from which the message originated.

 What happens when a push notification fails to deliver?

-Notifications that fail to deliver are automatically followed up through the recipient’s preferred contact method on their profile.
-This kicks in for any message marked as “Sent“ but did not turn into “Delivered“ after an extended time.
+Notifications that fail to deliver are automatically followed up using the recipient's preferred contact method listed on their profile.
+This happens for any message marked as "Sent" but not "Delivered" after an extended period.

 • Job requests